DimitrisSar/Controllino/README.md

 <p>
 Careful when adding these options to fix the commas on the existing ones otherwise the miner will not start.
 Save the file and exit the editor.

-<b>Important Note:</b> The config file will be overwitten when the miner is upgraded to a new release.
-You will have to redo the changes in `/home/pi/docker_config/docker.config` following the miner update.
+<b>Important Note:</b> The config file will be overwitten when the miner is upgraded to a new release or when you perform `Clear Miner Data` from the Controllino Dashboard.
+You will have to redo the changes in `/home/pi/docker_config/docker.config` following the miner update/clear.

 <details>
 <summary>Complete docker.config file</summary>
   <p align="center"><img border="0" src="https://raw.githubusercontent.com/DimitrisSar/Controllino/main/www/images/docker_config.png">

 </details><br>
 <i>Step 4)</i> Restart miner<p>

 ```console
 root@controllinohotspot:~# docker restart miner
 ```
 <i>Step 5)</i> Check new Peer Book info:<p>
 ```console
 root@controllinohotspot:~# docker exec miner miner peer book -s
 root@controllinohotspot:~# docker exec miner miner peer book -c
 ```
 You can also refresh the peer with:<p>
 ```console
 root@controllinohotspot:~# docker exec miner miner peer refresh /p2p/<peerid>
 ```
 <br>
 <details>
   <summary>Useful Info</summary>